 The exhibition was a failure.

+Chintan, of course, went beyond that.
 In the quest to become a consumerist, he became a heavily marketed consumable product himself over the next ten years.
 We continued to play conscience keepers to each other, although I now suspect our chats, infrequent and few, were more to flaunt and justify our acts and actions than question them.
-I don’t know how convinced I was of the transformation of the Multicultural face in a cosmopolitan city to the mass produced Chintu, and also those performance art sessions to shock and awe, but I guess he knew what he was doing.
+I don’t know how convinced I was of the transformation of the Multicultural face in a cosmopolitan city to the mass produced Chintu, and also those performance art sessions created to shock and awe, but I guess he knew what he was doing.
 Chintan and Hema – another friend from the Faculty of Fine Arts – became the ‘it couple’ of the Mumbai art scene.
 His ganda bachchas were all over.
-She was kicking some serious ass as an artist of repute in various exhibitions across the globe.
+She was kicking some serious ass as an artist of repute in biennales and triennales across the globe.
 Chintan’s compromises – artistic and otherwise – were worth the heartburn.
 He had become famous.
 He had arrived.
 He had become one with Mumbai.

 I am innocent (I hope you know why) | Performance art | 2013

 I also hope he come out of this more insightful a person.
 With the same set of hopes, aspirations and positivity that was there when we came to Mumbai in 1996.
 I may ask him to go back to the Common Minimum Programme when we meet up.
 He owes me a chai and a long conversation.
 About what we were and what we became.